lukibahr/stars/README.md

 ## PowerShell

+- [Cloud-Architekt/AzureAD-Attack-Defense](https://github.com/Cloud-Architekt/AzureAD-Attack-Defense) - This publication is a collection of various common attack scenarios on Microsoft Entra ID (formerly known as Azure Active Directory) and how they can be mitigated or detected.
 - [LETHAL-FORENSICS/Microsoft-Analyzer-Suite](https://github.com/LETHAL-FORENSICS/Microsoft-Analyzer-Suite) - A collection of PowerShell scripts for analyzing data from Microsoft 365 and Microsoft Entra ID
 - [JulianHayward/Azure-MG-Sub-Governance-Reporting](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) - Azure Governance Visualizer aka AzGovViz is a PowerShell script that captures Azure Governance related information such as Azure Policy, RBAC (a lot more) by polling Azure ARM, Storage and Microsoft Graph APIs.

 ## Python

+- [9001/copyparty](https://github.com/9001/copyparty) - Portable file server with accelerated resumable uploads, dedup, WebDAV, FTP, TFTP, zeroconf, media indexer, thumbnails++ all in one file, no deps
 - [amidaware/tacticalrmm](https://github.com/amidaware/tacticalrmm) - A remote monitoring & management tool, built with Django, Vue and Go.
 - [OpenBB-finance/OpenBB](https://github.com/OpenBB-finance/OpenBB) - Financial data aggregator for humans and AI agents.
 - [goauthentik/authentik](https://github.com/goauthentik/authentik) - The authentication glue you need.